boaznahum/cubesolve/README.md

 ### Solving

-    SHIFT + any one the one below force animation off (useful for skipping to steps) ?/  - Solve the cube, See above animation mode
+    SHIFT + any one the one below force animation off (useful for skipping to specific step) ?/  - Solve the cube, See above animation mode
     F1 - First Layer
     F2 - Second Layer